-Source: Australian Government Department of Education and Training
+Source: Australian Government Department of Education, Skills and Employment

 Independent school parents choose to spend their after tax dollars on prioritising an Independent school education for their children, often necessitating considerable sacrifice.
 The fees levied by schools vary widely and are influenced by the community the school serves, the level of schooling, the types of education program offered and the level of government funding provided to the school.

-Source: Productivity Commission Report on Government Services, Australian Government Department of Education and Training financial questionaire.
+Source: Productivity Commission Report on Government Services, Australian Government Department of Education, Skills and Employment financial questionaire.